-The purpose of this rate is to fund a \$5.5 million grant to the Arts Centre paid over three years.
-The rate will recover this cost over 10 years.
+The purpose of this rate is to fund a \$5.5 million grant to the Arts Centre paid over three

 The rate is planned to cease in 2031/32.
 It is assessed on all rating units in the District.

 Liability for the Special Heritage (Arts Centre) Targeted Rate is calculated as a number of cents per dollar of capital value.